alexciru/mlops-finalProject/reports/README.md

 >
 > Answer:

-We managed to implement data driving check and it has been shown that all data from our dataset, at the current state, is not influenced by driving.
+We managed to implement data drifting check and it has been shown that all data from our dataset, at the current state, is not influenced by driving.
 It could be expected as we compared training data with the test data.
 We managed to set up a simple monitoring in the google cloud.
 We monitor the total space available for our project, this included the dataset and all necessary google bucket files.

 ### Question 24